 NOTE 4: If the change in UE's location does not trigger a need to change the serving EAS, the subsequent steps will not take place.
 The EEC remains connected to the serving EESs and the ACs remain connected to their corresponding serving EASs.

-4. Using the provisioned T-EESs, the EEC performs EAS discovery (as specified in clause 8.5) for the desired T-EASs by querying the T-EESs that were established in step 2 (or provided in the notification from the ECS – if it was the trigger)
+4. Using the provisioned T-EESs, the EEC performs EAS discovery (as specified in clause 8.5) for the desired T-EASs by querying the T-EESs that were established in step 2 (or provided in the notification from the ECS – if it was the trigger).
+The T-EES sends ACR notify to the T-EAS.

 5. The AC and EEC select the T-EAS to be used for the application traffic, as described in clause 8.5.1 EAS discovery.
 Step 5 is skipped if EEC selects only one T-EAS.